American-Refining-Group/DOCS-AS400-IBMi/docs/order-entry/GS929P Prod Loading File Maint-Inq/GS929P RPGLE.md

 The RPG program `GS929P` is designed to manage product load entries within an IBM i (AS/400) environment.
 It is a workstation program that interacts with a display file and multiple database files to allow users to work with product load data, including creating, updating, copying, inactivating/reactivating, and displaying records.
-Below, I will outline the process steps of the program, list the external programs called, and identify the database tables used.
+Below, I will outline the process steps of the program, list the external programs called, and identify the database tables used .

 ---